 Work on the 'All Being Well' project was put on hold at the end of March 2020 as schools closed due to the COVID-19 Pandemic.
 In August 2020, we received the news that our Community Investment Fund application was unsuccessful.
 Therefore, we started to look at how we could continue to develop the 'All Being Well' project without this funding.
 In August 2020, we met with representatives of the newly formed 'For Tyldesley' group for the first time as we were set the challenge of developing a project for schools that would help to support and promote the town centre.
 Our idea was to create a piece of mosaic art work that would be in place at the large bus stop on the guided busway in Tyldesley.
 Our financial bid was successful and schools were asked to submit designs for this.
 Once all the designs were collated, a 'version 1' design was put together by artist Tracey Cartledge:

-Feedback was used to create a 'version 2' of the mosaic design and in May 2022, children from the schools involved, came together to create the final design.
+A 'version 2' of the design was created and in May 2022, children from the schools involved, came together to create the final mosaic design, with the aim being that the artwork is in place by October 2022.